ArturoDent/find-and-transform/searchInPanel.md

 --------------------

-* If you search in your `setings.json` or `keybindings.json` on the previous search and then use these  previous results files, special care has to be taken to handle these files for use in the `  files to include  ` input scope filter.
+* If you search in your &nbsp; `settings.json` &nbsp; or &nbsp; `keybindings.json` &nbsp; on the previous search and then use these  previous results files, special care has to be taken to handle these files for use in the &nbsp; `files to include` &nbsp; input scope filter.
 Windows at least doesn't like them and this extension will strip out some leading characters (like `C:\\`) to make them work.
-If on a different OS you find that `setings.json` or `keybindings.json` gives you problems - please file an issue.
+If on a different OS you find that &nbsp; `settings.json` &nbsp; or &nbsp; `keybindings.json` &nbsp; gives you problems - please file an issue.
 Thank you.

-* Note that because there is no real extension api to get the results files, this extension needs to use the **clipboard** to store the results text.
+* Note that because there is no real extension api to get the results files, this extension needs to use the &nbsp; **clipboard** &nbsp; to retrieve the results text.
 Thus, changing your clipboard - there is no alternative at this point.

 <br/><br/>